History of Economic Growth in India

+The absence of economic policies.
 India’s economy and political system encountered a severe crisis during the time of Indira Gandhi and her Congress Party rule.
 During her administration, there was no economic progress because of a lack of attention to economic improvement.
 Gandhi and her Congress Party paid more attention to how to remain in power rather than solving India’s economic and social problems.
 In 1975, Gandhi arrested opposition leaders, imposed censorship on the press and suspended elections.
 During this time, economic growth stagnated and widespread corruption became the norm.
 Finally, bowing down to tremendous internal and external pressure, she declared a general election in 1977.

 Gandhi and her Congress party lost that election.
 In a few years, she came back into power again and her son Rajiv Gandhi took over after her assassination, as prime minister.
 While he was campaigning he was killed in a bomb blast and India’s economy was completely ignored.